thunderbird/webext-docs/menus.rst

 .. api-section-annotation-hack::

-The provided path may be a relative path to an icon file, or a :value:`moz-extension::value:` URL.
-Support for dynamic :value:`blob:` URLs or dynamic image :value:`data:` URL was added in Thunderbird 115.8.
+The path for a menu icon may be a relative path to an icon file, or a :value:`moz-extension:` URL.
+Support for dynamic :value:`blob:` URLs or dynamic image :value:`data:` URLs was added in Thunderbird 115.8.
 A :value:`data:` or :value:`blob:` URL can be retrieved as follows:

 .. literalinclude:: includes/DataBlobUrls.js
   :language: JavaScript

-,

 .. api-header::
    :label: string